Audio DAC mods

 Next thing we did is glue the front panel to the case, further sand it down and then do the primer coats prior to painting.

 The painting itself went well, unfortunately I don't seem to be able to find the photos of this step right now.
 If I find them, I will update this page.
-Needless to say, the end result looks the same as the "primer" photo, but in black.
+The end result looks the same as the "primer" photo, but in black.

 Stage 6: Power supply

 One goal was to avoid generation of any noise in the DAC power supply.
 As such the efficient switching DC-DC supplies were ruled out.
 I originally wanted to use a linear regulator, such as the LM317.
 I whipped up a quick regulator circuit for testing.
-While it worked fine with the DAC, I found that it was unable to provide enough current.
-The DAC uses around 300mA, which is within spec for the LM317, however coupled with the Arduino, VFD and relays the peak current draw exceeded what it could provide without dropping its voltage below where the system would work.
+While it worked fine with the DAC I found that it was unable to provide enough current.
+The DAC uses around 300mA which is within spec for the LM317.
+All I can presume at the moment is that with adding the Arduino, VFD and relays the peak current draw must be exceeding what the LM317 could provide without a voltage drop.

 So instead of trying to make a power supply to my own design, I thought why not replicate the existing power supply?
 As I was very happy with the power supply I have been using up to now, I decided to open it up to see if I could replicate it.
 Probably my biggest surprise is how simple it was.
 As shown on the photo, we have a transformer, a diode bridge, some capacitors and two transistors.

-It seems that at its core, it uses a Zener diode to set a reference voltage, reading on Wikipedia brings it up as a Simple Series Regulator.
-The power supply is a bit different though, as it looks like it has two transistors rather the one.
-As the Wiki page mentions, it is most likely a two-stage regulator, in order to reduce the impact of load and supply variation.
+It seems that at its core it uses a Zener diode to set a reference voltage.
+Reading on Wikipedia brings it up as a Simple Series Regulator.
+The power supply is a bit different though as it looks like it has two transistors rather the one.
+As the Wiki page mentions it is most likely a two-stage regulator in order to reduce the impact of load on variation of output voltage.

-I decided to start that I would implement the simpler version, with the Zener acting as a voltage divider which goes into the power transistor in emitter-follower configuration.
+I decided to start that I would implement the simpler version with the Zener acting as a voltage divider which goes into 2n3055 power transistor in emitter-follower configuration.

-Once built and set up and tested I found a problem, the DAC audio output was very distorted.
+Once built and set up and tested I found a problem: the DAC audio output was very distorted.
 After investigating I found that the voltage was hovering around 10V, much lower than I had expected.
-It seems the issue is a combination of voltage drop across the transistor, and the torodial transformer voltage output.
-After rectification and smoothing the voltage is around 13V which is too low for our regulator circuit.
+It seems the issue is a combination of voltage drop across the transistor and the toroidal transformer voltage output.
+After rectification and smoothing the voltage is around 13V which after the voltage drop across the transistor is too low for our regulator circuit.

-Only now, years later, do I find out why the Bubblejet printer stopped working, there was a fuse in the actual power adapter which had blown.
-Shame, as this means the printer itself was probably fine.
-Alas it did not say on the case that there was a fuse inside and it didn't occur to me there would be one in there to check.
+Only now, years later, do I find out why the Bubblejet printer stopped working: there was a fuse in the actual power adapter which had blown.
+Shame as this means the printer itself was probably fine.

-We fabricated a heatsink for the power transistor out of an old Via Mini-ITX board's bridge heatsink (shown below still sporting its Ubuntu sticker) and put it all together to test.
+We fabricated a heat sink for the power transistor out of an old Via Mini-ITX board's bridge heat sink (shown below still sporting its Ubuntu sticker) and put it all together to test.
+As the transistor uses its metal case as the collector the heat sink was mounted on insulating nylon standoffs to isolate the circuit from the earthed case.
 Now the DAC plays audio perfectly.

-The noise floor is very low which is good, however having put all the effort into making a nice oval that fits the toroidal nicely, it is annoying that I could not use that transformer in the end, however it will do for now.
-Below you can see it all positioned for fitting, with the second photo showing final locations.
+The noise floor is very low which is good, however having put all the effort into making a nice oval that fits the toroidal nicely it is annoying that I could not use that transformer in the end.
+I can see about this in future but for now it will do.
+Below you can see it all positioned for fitting with the second photo showing final locations.

-Once marked out and holes drilled to mount the components, the final fitment could take place, and the cover could be placed back on.
+Once marked out and holes drilled to mount the components the final fitment could take place and the cover could be placed back on.
 I also placed a USB panel mount connector on the rear that goes to the Arduino.
 This will let me re-program the firmware without having to dismantle the DAC each time.
-The final result (in the painted case) with the cover off and on:
+The final result in the painted case:

 Conclusion

-On the photos above you can clearly see the new transformer is taller and much narrower than the toroidial one, so the oval hole makes little sense.
-I made some effort to utilise it best by placing the power transistor and its heatsink in that location, so it would have the best airflow for cooling.
-I also put a lot of effort in making sure the high voltage cables are not touchable from that area, all the cables you see are low voltage.
-My second worry was whether the taller transformer would foul the system stacked above, however when stacked with my system looks like everything is thankfully OK.
+On the photos above you can clearly see the new transformer is taller and much narrower than the toroidal one so the oval hole makes little sense.
+I made some effort to utilise it best by placing the power transistor and its heat sink in that location so it would have the best airflow for cooling.
+I also put a lot of effort in making sure the high voltage cables are not reachable from that area: all the cables you see are low voltage.
+My second worry was whether the taller transformer would foul the system stacked above, however placed with the rest of my system it looks like everything is thankfully OK.
 There is a few mm between the DAC and the system above it which is good.

 Also as I was unable to use the Toroidal transformer as planned, the hole leaves us fully exposed to things falling in.
 I had thought about putting a metal grill on top to prevent fingers going in at least, but I worry this will in turn make that section too tall to have anything stacked above it.
 So I would look to see if I can make use of the transformer I originally designed the case for in future.